 6.5.2 Parties Compliance with applicable law; Data Processing Agreement.
 The parties will comply, and will ensure that its employees and subcontractors comply (to the extent such subcontractors have access to Personal Data), with the requirements of applicable state and federal privacy laws and regulations governing any Personal Data processed in connection with the Agreement.
-The terms of the InfluxData Global Data Processing Agreement, governing the processing of Personal Data by InfluxData in order to provide the Services to Customer, are located at https://www.influxdata.com/legal (“DPA”).
+The terms of the InfluxData Global Data Processing Agreement, governing the processing of Personal Data by InfluxData in order to provide the Services and Pre-Release Materials to Customer, are located at https://w2.influxdata.com/legal (“DPA”).
 The DPA is hereby incorporated into this Agreement by reference.
 For purposes of the Standard Contractual Clauses (as referenced in the DPA) Customer and any of its affiliates are each the data exporter, and Customer’s acceptance of this Agreement, or execution of a Sales Order, shall be treated as its execution of the Standard Contractual Clauses and applicable Appendices.

 6.5.3 InfluxData’s Obligations.
 InfluxData will be liable for any unauthorized access to Customer Data by third parties only to the extent resulting from InfluxData’s failure to adhere to the requirements set out by applicable law, the InfluxData Security Program (as defined below) or from InfluxData’s gross negligence or willful misconduct.
 The provisions of this Section 6.5.3 apply notwithstanding any provision of this Agreement or any other agreement between InfluxData and Customer (or any affiliate of Customer) to the contrary.